What is Child Abuse?

 - Prefers children in one specific age group, such as infants and toddlers, children between six and ten year’s old, or young teenagers up to the age of 16.

-- Invites children over to watch movies, or to eat and offers to take them on trips
+- Invites children over to watch movies, or to eat some treats and offers to take them on trips

 - Invites more than one child